 In a late effort to comply with the agreement last month, Toshiba relinquished its interest in SED, Inc., leaving Canon in control.
 But Judge Sparks still ruled that Nano-Proprietary had a right to cancel the license with Canon.
 The ruling stated that “breach is measured at the time it occurs, not at the time of trial.”

-Representatives of Canon and Toshiba did not respond to queries for comment.
+Representatives of Canon and Toshiba did not respond to queries for comment as this was posted.